 The St Vincent de Paul Society has a long history of helping migrants and refugees.
 We do this both by providing services to asylum seekers and refugees in Australia, and by advocating to government on their behalf.
 Our services include providing financial and information support to migrants and refugees, for example through home visitation, food and financial help, visits to detention centres, and homework centres.
 There are also dedicated Vinnies migrant and refugee centres and committees in some states, which coordinate these activities and also offer information services.

 Our advocacy is led by the National Office, and the Vincentian Refugee Network.
 Advocacy includes spreading the true stories of migrants and refugees, writing submissions to various bodies, media work, and some events.
 Our main areas of concern are the negative outcomes of detention centres, which we absolutely oppose, and inadequate financial support for refugees and asylum seekers living in the community.
-For more information read our Refugee Policy and our latest media release 'Vinnies response to the reintroduction of Temporary Protection Visas (TPVs)'.
+For more information read our Refugee Policy and our latest media releases.
 You may also wish to read the life stories of asylum seekers and refugees who have been assisted by Vinnies.

 The latest news

 Vinnies welcomed the Australia Human Rights Commission’s (AHRC) report, The Forgotten Children, which was made public on 11 February, 2015 following the National Inquiry into Children in Immigration Detention in 2014.
 We support the Commission's recommendations that all children and families in detention in Australia and Nauru be released into the community immediately; for all Christmas Island detention facilities to be closed; and for a Royal Commission to examine the long term impacts on the physical and mental health of children immigration detention.